Compare Rates and Save on Life Insurance

 CASH SURRENDER VALUE FORMULA

-Here’s how you calculate the cash surrender value of your life insurance policy:
+Here’s how to calculate the cash surrender value of your life insurance policy:

 Net Cash Surrender Value = Cash Value - Surrender Fees

 To calculate the cash surrender value of life insurance, add up all the payments applied to the policy.
-Then, subtract the surrender fees and outstanding balances against the cash value.
-To calculate the surrender fees, you’ll have to review your life insurance contract.
+Then, subtract the surrender fees and outstanding balances against the accumulated cash value.
+You’ll have to review your life insurance contract to calculate the surrender fees.
 Surrender fees typically start at around 10%, gradually declining the longer you keep the policy in force.

-Someone might decide to surrender a life insurance policy if they found a better rate elsewhere, they lost their job and can no longer afford the premiums or they need the cash value to stay afloat.
-As outlined below, there are things to consider when surrendering a life insurance policy for its cash value.
+There are various reasons to surrender a life insurance policy, such as finding a better life insurance rate elsewhere, losing a job and no longer being able to afford the premiums or needing the cash value to stay afloat.
+Below are some things to consider when surrendering a life insurance policy for its cash value.

 The cash value increases over time

 The cash value will continue to increase with each premium payment.
 The more premiums you pay, the larger your cash value account will grow.
 Interest can also help with cash value growth over time.
 As long as the money stays in the life policy, it will grow tax-free.
-If you choose to surrender your policy, you can receive the cash surrender value, which will be reduced by the policy surrender fees and any outstanding loan balance.
+If you choose to surrender your life insurance policy, you can receive the net cash surrender value, which will be reduced by the life insurance surrender charges and any outstanding loan balance.

 Surrender fees can go down over time

-The longer you keep the policy in force, the lower the surrender fees go.
-If you surrender the policy for cash value later, you’ll get a larger net cash surrender value.
+The longer you keep the policy in force, the lower the surrender fees or life insurance surrender charges.
+You'll usually get a larger net cash surrender value if you surrender the life insurance policy for cash value later.

 Surrender fees vary per insurer

 Each company sets surrender fee schedules for its permanent life insurance plans, which can differ by product.
-Comparing surrender fee schedules and how much of the premium goes towards the cash value can help you decide which permanent life policy to choose.
+Comparing surrender fee schedules and the percentage of the premium that goes toward the cash value can help you decide which permanent life policy to choose.

 Surrender fees can be waived